MaTriXy/c7score/py/README.md

 # Snippet Evaluator

-1. Given a Github repo URL, prompt an LLM to find the top 10 most critical pieces of information.
-This information can be code snippets or examples. `search.py`
-2. Search the parsed code snippets (found on the Context7 website), and make sure that the important information is contained in them. `evaluator.py`
+Before running any of the files, create an `.env` file with GITHUB_TOKEN and GEMINI_API_TOKEN.

-## Search
+## Search `search.py`
-Uses Gemini model paired with tool-calling to determine the most important information about a library.
-The tools used are Google search and URL context (retrives the content from a link either provided in the prompt or found via Google Search).
-This effectively combines the scraping the provided url and retrieving contextual information outside of the link provided.
+Given a source URL, prompt an LLM to determine 15 common questions a developer might ask about a library.
+This information can be code snippets or examples.
+Uses Gemini model paired with Google Search tool-calling to determine the most important information about a library.
+Using the questions, an LLM generates topics which can be used to retrieve the relevant context7 code snippets.
+The retrieved snippets are rated based on how well they answer the questions.

-## Evaluator
+## Evaluator `evaluator.py`
-Scrapes corresponding file snippets from context7.com and compares them to the important information found in `search.py`.

-Ideas for tests:
+Uses 4 evaluation metrics to rate the snippets.
+This is performed on snippets up to 1,000 tokens.

+### Metrics
+* `llm_evaluate`
-* Are the snippets relevant, sensible, and free of errors -> `llm_evaluate`
+    * Are the snippets relevant, sensible, and free of errors
+* `formatting`
-* Are any of the categories in a snippet missing? -> `snippet_complete`
+    * Are any of the categories in a snippet missing?
     * Are any code snippets very short?
-Too short or too long could indicate unhelpful docs or information such as directory structure or lists -> `code_snippet_length`
+Too short or too long could indicate unhelpful docs or information such as directory structure or lists
-* Are there multiple code snippets in a snippet? -> `multiple_code_snippets`
+    * Are there multiple code snippets in a snippet?
     * Are the languages actually descriptions (e.g., "FORTE Build System Configuration", "CLI Arguments")?
-Or none or console output? (e.g., pretty-printed tables, etc.) -> `language_checker`
+Or none or console output? (e.g., pretty-printed tables, etc.)
-* check if code is just a list or a general description for an argument (would have - or numbered list).
-Shell and bash commands have these, which are acceptable. -> `contains_list`
+    * check if code is just a list or a general description for an argument (indicated by a numbered or bulleted list)
+* `project_metadata`
-* check if there are bibtex citations (would have language tag Bibtex) -> `bibtex_citations`
+    * check if there are bibtex citations (would have language tag Bibtex)
-* Are any of the snippets about licensing -> `license_check`
+    * Are any of the snippets about licensing
-* Are any of the snippets just the directory structure -> `directory_structure`
+    * Are any of the snippets just the directory structure
+* `initializations`
-* Are any of the snippets just imports? (e.g. import, require, etc.) -> `imports`
+    * Are any of the snippets just imports? (e.g. import, require, etc.)
-* Are any of the snippets just installations? (e.g. pip install, etc.) -> `installs`
+    * Are any of the snippets just installations? (e.g. pip install, etc.)

-The py version of `evaluator` includes linter tests.
+## Test `tester.py`
+To test the functionality of the evaluation procedue, you can use the following command:

+`USE_MANUAL=True python py/tester.py`
+* **USE_MANUAL=True** will only test on the libraries `/context7/tailwindcss` and `/tailwindlabs/tailwindcss.com`
+* **USE_MANUAL=False** will test on 100 most popular libraries from `https://context7.com/stats`

+It will output the search results in `py/context_evaluation` and the complete evaluation results (search + evaluator) to `py/library_scores.csv`.

+Columns in `py/library_scores.csv`:
+- library: the name of the library
+- average_score: the average score of the library across 5 tests
+- context_average_score: the average score of the context evaluation
+- context_explanations: the explanations of the context evaluation (on 15 questions)
+- llm_avg_score: the average score from llm_evaluate
+- llm_explanation: the explanation of the LLM's score
+- other_messages: a breakdown of what each static analysis score means

-## Running it
+## Running it on any file `main.py`

-Create a `.env` file with GITHUB_TOKEN and GEMINI_API_TOKEN.

-Use `main.py --url URL --snippet SNIPPET_URL`.
-The `--url` expects the original source url that is to be converted into snippets.
-The `--snippet` expects the context7 url to the snippets.
+Use `main.py --library LIBRARY --url URL --snippet SNIPPET_URL`.

 An example of this is:

-`python main.py --url https://biopython.org/wiki/Documentation --snippet https://context7.com/context7/biopython_org-wiki-documentation/llms.txt`
+`python main.py --library /vercel/next.js --url https://github.com/vercel/next.js --snippet https://context7.com/vercel/next.js/llms.txt`